discord-net/Discord.Net/docs/guides/introduction/intro.md

 ## Looking to get started?

-First of all, welcome!
-You may visit us on our Discord should you have any questions.
-Before you delve into using the library, however, you should have some decent understanding of the language you are about to use.
+Welcome!
+Before you dive into this library, however, you should have some decent understanding of the language you are about to use.
 This library touches on [Task-based Asynchronous Pattern] \(TAP), [polymorphism], [interface] and many more advanced topics extensively.
 Please make sure that you understand these topics to some extent before proceeding.
+With all that being said, feel free to visit us on Discord at the link below if you have any questions!

 Here are some examples: